Honoring vocal music from earlier America...

 29. +Song of the Marching Men - music by Henry K. Hadley (Finale from THE NEW EARTH, 1919)

-30. Land Of Our Hearts - music by George Whitefield Chadwick (World War I chorus)
+30. Land Of Our Hearts - music by George Whitefield Chadwick (complete World War I work for chorus, 1918)

 03 About Father Kemp and his popular Old Folks Concerts in the 19th century,